 I just announced the new Spring Boot 2 material, coming in REST With Spring:

-UUID (Universally Unique Identifier), also known as GUID (Globally Unique Identifier) represents a 128-bit long value which guarantees uniqueness across time and space.
+UUID (Universally Unique Identifier), also known as GUID (Globally Unique Identifier) represents a 128-bit long value that is unique for all practical purposes.
 The standard representation of the UUID uses hex digits (octets):

 The Nil UUID is a special form of UUID in which all bits are set to zero.

 In this article, we will have a look at the UUID class in Java.